turbot/steampipe-plugin-azuread/docs/tables/azuread_user.md

   username;
 ```

-### List users signin_activity
+### List users sign_in_activity
-Discover the signin_activity of users within your Azure Active Directory, allowing you to query for inactive users.
+Discover the sign_in_activity of users within your Azure Active Directory, allowing you to query for inactive users.
 This is particularly useful in maintaining security posture.

 ```sql+postgres
 select